 Please include text along the edge of the parachute indicating your name and location, using bold letters at least 10 cm (4 inches) high (for example, “BOYA ACADEMY, GUILIN, CHINA”).

-Display Your Parachute Locally and Spread the Word:
+Display Your Parachute Locally and Commit to Sustainable Actions:

 Send your parachute with your contact information to: